gschintu/MSCS-COMPILERS/README.md

 # MSCS-COMPILERS
-Graduate School - Compilers Course
+Graduate School - Compilers & Runtime Systems Course

+## Html2LaTex
+### LaTex parser using lex and yacc

+## CPASS
+### CPASS is a copy propagation optimizer based on Muchnick Copy Progragation and DFA algorithm
+### IT uses LLVM API Instructions

+## COPT
+### Straightforward project to optimize code for Arrays, Matrices structures and operations.

-## COSC 561
+## CSEM
-1. csem - semantic routines for C programs
+### 1. csem - semantic routines for C programs
+### 2. IT uses LLVM API
-2. csem reads a C program (actually a subset of C) from its standard input and compiles it into LLVM intermediate representation (IR) on its standard output.
+### 3. csem reads a C program (actually a subset of C) from its standard input and compiles it into LLVM intermediate representation (IR) on its standard output.
 It should support the following program constructs and statements in the C programming language:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/assets/images/Screenshot 2023-05-26 at 10.25.36 AM.png">